MiSTer-devel/TRS-80_MiSTer/README.md

  * Prefer keyboard "TRS80" mapping for games, and reserve "PC" mapping for desktop apps.
 The latter may misbehave when several keys are pushed at the same time.

 ## S80 improved keyin routine
- The included ROM contains Dick Smith System80 improved keyin routine at /12288; load with "SYSTEM" the "/12288" at the \*? prompt.
+ The included ROM contains Dick Smith System80 improved keyin routine at /12288; load with "SYSTEM" then "/12288" at the \*? prompt.
 Refer to the System80 manual for details about this.

 ## Hidden debugger in the ROM
  * The debugger can be loaded with "SYSTEM" then "/12710" at the prompt; it is very primitive and cannot trace, step or break, it allows only to examine memory and registers, then jump somewhere.